Public Art for Communities Grant Program

 - Municipal governments will serve as fiduciary agents.

 - Applicants need to show the existence and/or adoption of a public art policy for their community.
-The policy must be in progress at the time of the application and adopted by the time the award is made.
+If not already in existence, the policy must be in progress at the time of the application and adopted by the time the award is made.
 Two templates of public art policies are available to help guide your policy development:

-- Art pieces must be created by an artist with additional points awarded for artists from Michigan and specifically the tri-county region.
+- Art pieces must be created by an artist with additional consideration for artists from Michigan and specifically the tri-county region.

-- Ability to complete this project within LEAP’s fiscal year, with an unveiling event taking place prior to October 31, 2017.
+- Ability to complete this project within the fiscal year, with an unveiling event taking place in the month of March, 2024.

 Submission Deadline and Application